Limiting mixed Hodge structures associated to I-surfaces with simple elliptic singularities: -semistable models and their deformation theory

 \subsection{Simple elliptic versus $d$-semistable models}

 Let $\mathcal{M}$ be the coarse moduli space of I-surfaces, possibly with rational double points, and let $\overline{\mathcal{M}}$ be the open subscheme of the KSBA compactification of $\mathcal{M}$ where the I-surfaces are allowed to have simple elliptic singularities as well as possibly RDP singularities.
 Since we have chosen not to work with stacks, we must work instead with Kuranishi models.
 Let $Y$ be an I-surface with at worst $k$ simple elliptic singularities $p_1, \dots, p_k$.
 For simplicity assume that $Y$ does not have any RDP singularities.
 Of course, this is automatic in the elliptic ruled case.
-If $T$ is the base of the miniversal deformation space of $Y$, then there is a morphism $T \to S_1 \times \cdots \times S_k$, where $S_i$ is the miniversal deformation space for the simple elliptic singularity $p_i$.
-Note that, by \cite{FG24}, under mild general position assumptions, $T \to S_1 \times \cdots \times S_k$ is smooth if $k\le 2$ and its image can be explicitly described if $k=3$.
-For each $i$, we have constructed in Appendix~\ref{appendix} a weighted blowup $\widetilde{S}_i \to S_i$ and a finite cover $\widehat{S}_i \to \widetilde{S}_i $, with covering group the corresponding Weyl group $W_i$ (see Remark~\ref{logresremark}).
-Then we can take

-By Appendix~\ref{appendix}, there is a family of surfaces over $\widehat{T}$, which are $d$-semistable surfaces over the exceptional locus and are smooth I-surfaces or I-surfaces with RDPs elsewhere, and the total space of the family is smooth.
+Let $T$ be the base of the miniversal deformation space of $Y$ and let $T_{\textrm{es}} \subseteq T$ be the equisingular locus, i.e.\ the subspace of $T$ where all of the corresponding fibers have $k$ simple elliptic singularities.
+We begin by analyzing the tangent space to $T_{\textrm{es}}$: